Using Certbot with TomatenHTTP

 Renewal

-Certbot renews the certificate every 2 months.
-The certificates are valid for 3 months, so you can install it any time in the following month.
+Certbot automatically renews the certificate every 2 months.
+The certificates are valid for 3 months.

 which TomatenHTTP will then serve under */.well-known/acme-challenge